nahidulhasan/solid-principles/README.md

 echo $obj->area($circle);
 ```

-Now we can find square's area without modify AreaCalculator class.
+Now we can find square's area without modifying AreaCalculator class.

 ## Liskov Substitution Principle :

 >Derived classes must be substitutable for their base classes.

 It states that any implementation of an abstraction (interface) should be substitutable in any place that the abstraction is accepted.
-Basically it takes care that while coding using interfaces in our code, we not only have a contract of input that the interface receives but also the output returned by different Classes implementing that interface; they should be of same type.
+Basically, it takes care that while coding using interfaces in our code, we not only have a contract of input that the interface receives but also the output returned by different Classes implementing that interface; they should be of the same type.

-Please look code snippet:
+A code snippet to show how violates LSP and how we can fix it :

 ```php
 interface LessonRepositoryInterface